saeyoon17/zk-models/README.md

 ## Converting neural network using Circom
 For circom proof generation, we use Groth16 backend.
 Therefore, you first need to go through Groth16 specific setups.
+They only need to be run once.
+After generating the keys, they can be reused in later proving protocol.
 They are:

 ```